Cyber Hygiene Practices Overview: Basics, Importance, and Key Facts

 In today’s connected world, everyday digital activities—such as browsing websites, using mobile apps, and managing accounts—require consistent attention to security.
 Cyber hygiene refers to simple, routine practices that help protect personal data and devices from common online risks.

-Understanding Password Safety and Common Risks
+Password Safety Basics and Typical Threats

 Common Password Risks